Congenital Heart Defects

-In most cases, the cause is unknown.
+In most cases, the cause of a congenital heart defect is unknown.
 Sometimes a viral infection in the mother causes the condition.
-The condition can be genetic (hereditary).
-Some congenital heart defects are the result of alcohol or drug use during pregnancy.
+The condition can be passed on through the parents' genes (genetic or hereditary).
+Some congenital heart defects are due to alcohol or drug use during pregnancy.

-Most heart defects either cause an abnormal blood flow through the heart, or obstruct blood flow in the heart or vessels (obstructions are called stenoses and can occur in heart valves, arteries, or veins).
+Most heart defects either cause an abnormal blood flow through the heart, or block blood flow in the heart or vessels.
+(A blockage is called stenosis and can occur in heart valves, arteries, or veins.)
 A hole between 2 chambers of the heart is an example of a very common type of congenital heart defect.

 More rare defects include those in which:

-The right or left side of the heart is incompletely formed (hypoplastic)
+The right or left side of the heart is not fully formed (hypoplastic)

-Both the pulmonary artery and aorta arise from the same ventricle.
+Both the pulmonary artery and aorta start from the same ventricle

-The pulmonary artery and aorta arise from the "wrong" ventricles.
+The pulmonary artery and aorta start from the wrong ventricles

 Types of congenital heart defects